 By planning ahead, you can ease your mind and protect your furniture shipment on its way to its destination.
 Read on to learn more about moving specific furniture items.

-Shipping furniture can seem complicated, but with proper packaging and planning it is a simple process.
+Shipping furniture can seem complicated, but proper packaging and planning make it a simple process.
 One of the most shipped furniture items is a bed.
 Firstly, disassemble the wooden or metal frame of the bed and pack it with wraps, tapes, and other packaging material.
-The mattress is best packaged in the plastic wrapping, which is secured with straps or tapes.
+The mattress is best packaged in plastic wrapping, which is secured with straps or tapes.
 It is also helpful to put your bed components in foam protection, so there is less chance of damage during transit.

-Everyone knows moving out that mattress and transporting it is a daunting task.
+Everyone knows moving out of that mattress and transporting it is a daunting task.
 Look no further, GoShip takes away all the hassle of moving that new or used mattress.

-Packaging a mattress for shipment is relatively straightforward – with standardized sizes, you just need to wrap in plastic and other protecting materials, get accurate weights and measurements, then getting a range of quotes from qualified carriers.
+Packaging a mattress for shipment is relatively straightforward – with standardized sizes, you just need to wrap in plastic and other protecting materials, get accurate weights and measurements, then get a range of quotes from qualified carriers.

 If you need assistance at the mattress’s destination, we encourage you to leverage TaskRabbit, which allows you to hire Taskers to move or set up your mattress upon arrival.